scosco/learn-bigquery/google-analytics/sessions.md

 Field Name | Data Type | Description
 ---- | ---- | ----
 totals | RECORD | This section contains aggregate values across the session. totals.bounces | INTEGER | Total bounces (for convenience).
-For a bounced session, the value is 1, otherwise it is null. totals.hits | INTEGER | Total number of hits within the session. totals.newVisits | INTEGER | Total number of new users in session (for convenience).
+For a bounced session, the value is 1, otherwise it is null.  ` SELECT SUM( totals.bounces ) / SUM(totals.visits) AS bounceRate` ... totals.hits | INTEGER | Total number of hits within the session. totals.newVisits | INTEGER | Total number of new users in session (for convenience).
 If this is the first visit, this value is 1, otherwise it is null. totals.pageviews | INTEGER | Total number of pageviews within the session.